UP | HOME

 • Implement policies that increase full employment so that people can more likely afford healthcare through policies like eliminating the corporate tax, reducing income taxes, and getting rid of capital gains taxes and estate taxes.

 • Legalize all the drugs (marijuana, methadone, etc.).
-See: Why the War on Drugs is a Huge Failure - Kurzgesagt.
+See: Why The Drug War Should End.

 • Allow or encourage Direct Primary Care instead of Insurance.
 This would enable people to pay once for their treatment, with no insurance needed.